-White Lines for iPhone review
+White Lines for iPhone full review

 When renowned New York illustrator Kyle T. Webster announced his first iPhone application, many might have hoped for something visually stunning and seductive based on his award winning work.
 Something of a shock then to discover that White Lines for iPhone and iPod touch, developed in collaboration with Peer Assembly, is stark and black and white.

 The puzzle memory game is visually simple, a sequence of white marks and lines you redraw once they appear on screen.
 As the makers point out, it takes about 10 seconds to get to grips with but much longer to master.
 Lines must be drawn in the same order and direction as they first appear, although thankfully you don't have to be precious about where exactly you leave your mark.
 White Lines is more memory test than drawing test, and the challenge gets increasingly difficult over a series of levels from 'Easy' to 'Are You Nuts?